Huhu beetle

 A large brown beetle with its wings outstretched

-Huhu beetle with elytra and wings stretched out about to take flight
+Huhu beetle with elytra and wings stretched out, about to take flight

 Gut microbiome

-In one study, the digestive tract of the huhu beetle was found to harbor a diverse range of microorganisms such as Acidobacteriaceae, Burkholderiaceae and Enterobacteriaceae.
+In one study, the digestive tract of the huhu beetle was found to harbour a diverse range of microorganisms such as Acidobacteriaceae, Burkholderiaceae and Enterobacteriaceae.
 It was inferred that a large proportion of the microorganisms detected likely assists in the digestion process.[20]
-The gut microbiome diversity is also dependent on the food source the larvae has access to.
+The gut microbiome diversity is dependent on the food source the larva has access to.
 When fed on a diet of just cotton, a cellulose rich food source, the gut microbiome develops a high abundance of cellulose degraders.
 Conversely, when given a diet of pine wood, the gut microbiome had a high level of microorganisms such as Scheffersomyces, which are known to digest plant cell walls.[21]

 As food

-The huhu larva is edible to humans, with a long history of consumption by Māori, and its flavour has been described as like peanut butter.[22]
-The fully grown larva (called tataka) is the most prized because there is no undigested wood pulp inside of it anymore.
+The huhu larva is eaten by humans, with a long history of consumption by Māori.
+Its flavour has been described as like peanut butter.[22]
+The fully grown larva (called tātaka in Māori) is the most prized because there is no undigested wood pulp inside of it anymore.
 Huhu grubs may be consumed either raw or traditionally cooked in a hāngī.[23][24]
 It has been proposed that huhu larva could potentially be farmed as a food source, but challenges such as maintaining genetic diversity and uncovering optimal growing conditions need to be investigated to see if this would be viable.[13]:1141

 Predators